 Students will be evaluated with due consideration and recognition given to individual differences.
 Student performance is evaluated by tests and other available methods.
 Student behavior and conduct is excluded from consideration in determining a students’ grade.
 The following grading scale is adopted by the school district and will be applied:

 80 - 89 = B

 Please talk with your child’s teacher if you have any questions.

-Report cards are prepared every nine weeks are sent home for times a year.
-IF a report is not received at the end of each nine-week period, please notify the child’s teacher or school office.
+Report cards are prepared every nine weeks are sent home four times a year.
+If a report is not received at the end of each nine-week period, please notify the child’s teacher or school office.
 It is necessary for parents to furnish a self-addressed stamped envelope in which the final report can be mailed.